treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

     i += 1
 ```

+This works for lists, but it won't work everything.
+This way of looping **only works for sequences**.

-- If we try to manually loop a set using indexes, we'll get an error. **(click)**
+If we try to manually loop a set using indexes, we'll get an error:
-- Because **sets are not sequences**: they don't support indexing
-- At this point we could try converting this set to a list and then looping over it with indexes, but that would be cheating
-- Plus that's not going to work at all for those infinitely long iterables I mentioned earlier
-- We *cannot* manually loop over every iterable by using indexes: it just isn't possible sometimes
-- So we can assume at this point that `for` loops in Python don't actually use indexes
-- So Python's `for` loops don't use indexes to loop over iterables... but what *do* they use?

 ```pycon
 >>> fruits = {'lemon', 'apple', 'orange', 'watermelon'}